etichisom/cyber-crime/note2.md

 - [European Commission](https://european-union.europa.eu/)

 **Study Tip**: Focus on the roles of the key institutions, the legislative process, and the principles of EU law.

+# Possible Exam Questions

+1. **Define the mission of the European Union (EU).
+What are its main goals and responsibilities?**

+2. **Discuss the three pillars of the Rule of Law in the EU.
+How do they contribute to ensuring the rule of law in EU member states?**

+3. **Explain the relationship between EU law and national law.
+What does the principle of subsidiarity entail, and how does it impact the governance of the EU?**

+4. **Outline the ordinary legislative procedure of the EU.
+What roles do the European Commission, European Parliament, and Council of the EU play in this process?**

+5. **What is the role of the European Parliament in the EU's decision-making process?
+How does it interact with the other EU institutions?**

+6. **Describe the main functions and powers of the Council of the EU.
+How does the rotating presidency work?**

+7. **Explain the role of the European Commission in the EU.
+How does it represent the common interest of the EU and what are its main responsibilities?**

+8. **What are the key functions of the European Council, and how does it set the political direction for the EU?**

+9. **Describe the function of the Court of Justice of the EU.
+How does it contribute to ensuring compliance with EU law?**

+10. **What are the differences between public law and private law in the context of the EU?
+Provide examples of each.**

+11. **Explain the significance of the legal maxims "Nullum crimen sine lege" and "Nulla poena sine lege" within the context of the EU legal system.**

+12. **Discuss the principle of proportionality in EU law.
+How does it ensure that EU actions do not exceed what is necessary?**

+13. **What are the key responsibilities of the EU in areas like health, climate change, migration, and digital transformation?
+Provide examples of EU actions or initiatives in these areas.**

+14. **How does the principle of subsidiarity ensure that decisions are made at the most appropriate level in the EU?
+Provide examples where subsidiarity has been applied in EU legislation.**

+15. **What are the main sources of EU law?
+Explain the difference between primary and secondary law in the EU.**